 The overall education level of Marion is somewhat higher than in the average US city of 21.84%: 28.20% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Marion in 2010 was $28,354, which is wealthy relative to Arkansas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $113,416 for a family of four.
 However, Marion contains both very wealthy and poor people as well.

 Marion is an extremely ethnically-diverse city.
 The people who call Marion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marion include Irish, English, European, and French .
+Important ancestries of people in Marion include German, Irish, European, and Scottish.

 The most common language spoken in Marion is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.